How Much Does Online Korean Translation Cost?

 In terms of repetition level, you should know that the more repeating words in your documents, the less money you have to pay for your online Korean translation cost.

 To automatically translate a term that was translated by human translators before, many translation companies use CAT tools.
 With the translation memory feature, CAT tools help Korean translators not have to translate the same phrase twice, saving them a ton of time while maintaining consistency in Korean translations.

 From the client’s side, you don’t have to pay the full cost of these repeated phrases.
 Depending on the match rate, translation agencies will offer different fees.

-For example, you need to pay the full price for a new word, but only 70% of the full price for “fuzzy match” (74% to 99% of the segment match the previous translations), or 25% of the full price for “exact match” (100% of the segment match the previous translations).
+For example, you need to pay the full price for a new word, but only 70% of the full price for “fuzzy match” (74% to 99% of the segment matches the previous translations), or 25% of the full price for “exact match” (100% of the segment match the previous translations).
 Please keep in mind that the percentage we provide here is only an example.
 The exact numbers differ across agencies.

 |“No match” words

 |The price you pay with CAT Tools||The price you pay without CAT Tools|

 |450 x 1